AYLIEN/apis/scripts/README.md

 git commit -m "Write release notes here" git remote add origin git@github.com:aylien/aylien_newsapi_nodejs # substitute with correct repository name for each language

-git pull origin master --rebase -s recursive -X theirs # this will ignore any rebase conflicts and take the local version to be the ground truth git cherry-pick --skip # in case you find yourself in a cherry-picking state, sometimes happens git rebase --continue # in case you find yourself in a rebasing state, sometimes happens git push origin master
+git pull --rebase -s recursive -Xtheirs origin master # this will ignore any rebase conflicts and take the local version to be the ground truth git cherry-pick --skip # in case you find yourself in a cherry-picking state, sometimes happens git rebase --continue # in case you find yourself in a rebasing state, sometimes happens git push origin master